ECE-143-Flight-Analysis-and-Recommender/Travel-Flights-Analysis/README.md

 ### Third-Party Modules

-All third-party modules can be downloadec through the following methods:
+All third-party modules can be downloaded through the following methods:

 [Conda](https://docs.conda.io/en/latest/):
 ```